Supreme Court decision overturns mandatory sentencing of 13 year old

 The magistrate determined that section 189(3) did not apply as the mandatory sentencing provisions overrode section 189(3).

 That's when we were approached by the Aboriginal Legal Service (ALS), to assist in appealing to the Supreme Court.
 The Allens team working on the matter – Partner Jeremy Quan-Sing, Senior Associate Justus Hoefnagel and Associate Claudia Henfry – prepared a substantive research brief for senior counsel.
 This was essentially used as submissions in the proceeding and proved integral to the Court's final decision.

 Reflecting on her time working on the matter, Associate Claudia Henfry said:

 "Our work helped obtain a judgment in the WA Supreme Court to clarify the operation of mandatory sentencing laws in relation to young offenders.
 This is critical, particularly given WA is the only jurisdiction that still has a mandatory sentencing regime for children, like David."

 Our team of lawyers submitted that section 189 is not overridden by mandatory sentencing laws and that the 'special circumstances' referred to in section 189(3) existed in David's case.
 In the absence of a legislative definition, our lawyers successfully argued that David's age, learning difficulties and disadvantaged background constituted 'special circumstances', thereby activating section 189(3) and allowing the court to not have regard to his previous offences.

 In March 2019, Supreme Court Acting Justice Strk upheld the appeal, finding that the mandatory sentencing did not override s 189.
 David's sentence was overturned – the outcome we had hoped for, together with the ALS.

-'It's always a privilege to work with community legal centres, many of which are under-resourced, and support their goal of improving access to justice,' she said.
+"It's always a privilege to work with community legal centres, many of which are under-resourced, and support their goal of improving access to justice."

 * not his real name